 YOUR HOME FROM HOME Luxurious holiday lodges Invest in your very own holiday home in the beautiful Ribble Valley, where you can spend precious time with family and friends and make memories.
 Choose from a range of specially built to order lodges from a selection of manufacturers and set within a 62 acre park in a peaceful woodland.
 Combining luxury with rustic charm, your fully furnished holiday home is ready to make memories all year round with our 12-month holiday season.
-Make an appointment to visit Bowland Escapes and meet with our team in a friendly, no pressure and open environment.

 T. 01995 61075 E. info@bowlandescapes.co.uk www.bowlandescapes.co.uk